 Providers concerned with the feasibility of implementing the CJR model and other mandatory bundled payment initiatives within the current year are urged to submit comments to CMS.

-Comments will be received until 5 p.m. on April 19, 2017:

-electronically at http://www.regulations.gov (follow the “submit a comment” instructions)

-by regular mail addressed to:

-Centers for Medicare & Medicaid Services

-Department of Health and Human Services

-Attention: CMS-5519-IFC

-P.O.
-Box 8013

-Baltimore, MD 21244-8013

-by express or overnight mail addresed to:

-Centers for Medicare & Medicaid Services

-Department of Health and Human Services

-Attention: CMS-5519-IFC

-Mail Stop C4-26-05

-7500 Security Boulevard

-Baltimore, MD 21244-1850

 Questions regarding the interim final rule may be submitted to CMS via email at CJR@cms.hhs.gov

-Elizabeth Scarola, esq.
+Elizabeth Scarola, Esq.